fivetran/dbt_salesforce_formula_utils/README.md

 ## Step 4: Create models
 ### (Recommended and default) Option 1: Generate all relevant formula fields using connector-made query
-> This option makes use of the `fivetran_formula_model` lookup table, which stores connector-generated SQL queries for each source table.
-Compared to `fivetran_formula`, which is used in Options 2 & 3, it is typically more complete and supports nested formulas.

 If you would like your model to generate all the formula fields at once related to your source table then you will need to:
 1. Create a new file in your models folder and name it `your_table_name_here`.sql (e.g. `customer.sql`; this is not necessary but recommended as best practice).